micktwomey/2019-04_PyLadies_Python_Packaging/pipenv_pyladies_dublin_2018_11.md

 # Lots of Attempts to Improve

-* setuptools, easy_install, eggs, wheels, many more
+* easy_install, eggs, setuptools, wheels, many more
 * Iterations and refinements on the contents of libraries
 * Gave us the notion of dependencies and library versions (e.g. `django <= 2.0.1`)
+* eggs created to act like java jars for python.
+Latest iteration of idea are wheels.
+(AFAIK it's snake eggs and cheese wheels)
 * Didn't solve lots of projects with different versions of same libraries

 ---